The Ultimate Guide to Tipping in Canada

 Restaurants and Bars

-When eating out, diners customarily leave a tip between 15 percent and 20 percent of your total bill, before tax.
-This shows your gratitude for the service provided by your server.
-However, if the service exceeded your expectations, feel free to leave a larger tip.
+When eating out, diners customarily leave a tip of 15% of their total bill, before tax.
+This shows their gratitude for the service provided by the server.
+However, if the service exceeded expectations, feel free to leave a larger tip.
 On the other hand, if the service disappointed you, you may tip less or speak to a manager about your experience.

 Remember, servers often rely on tips as a significant portion of their income.
 By leaving a generous tip, you can help support those in the service industry.